 This year, Maha is debuting RFID (Radio Frequency Identification) technology.
 Upon arriving to any Maha events for the first time, you will scan your ticket on your phone, or via a printed PDF.
 A volunteer will then activate your wristband according to your unique access and account information.
 This scannable wristband will serve as your access pass to Maha events.

-The music festival and conference will also debut a cashless system, meaning you will load currency onto your wristband and use that to pay at all vendors — including food, drink, and merchandise — throughout the day.
+The music festival will also debut a cashless system called Eventbrite Pay Wallet, meaning you will load currency onto your wristband and use that to pay at all vendors — including food, drink, and merchandise — throughout the day.

 Please see the full Wristbands section on this.

 - Lawn Chairs (must be positioned outside of the chair-free zone)